The Blade (1995)

 Overview

-A young man adopted by a renowned swordsmith, discovers that his real father was killed by a powerful bandit called Lung.
-Leaving to seek revenge, he runs foul of a group of vicious desert scum, losing his right arm in the process.
-After being nursed back to health, he eventually learns to compensate for his loss and returns to confront the man who murdered his father.
+Adopted by a renowned swordsmith, a young man discovers that his biological father was killed by a powerful bandit called Lung.
+Leaving to seek revenge, he runs afoul of vicious desert scum, losing his right arm in the process.
+After being nursed back to health, he learns to compensate for his loss and returns to confront Lung.

 Starring Cast